tock/tock/libraries/tickv/SPEC.md

 The `hashed_key` field stores the 64-bit (8 byte) output of the key hash.

-ObjectHeader is internal to TickFS and users of TickFS do not need to understand it.
+ObjectHeader is internal to TicKV and users of TicKV do not need to understand it.

 #### Object Value

-The Value component of the TickFS object is the value that the user wants to store.
+The Value component of the TicKV object is the value that the user wants to store.

 The values can be any length as long as they follow both: